kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/calculus.md

 $$cos(x) = 1 − \frac{0}{1!}(x-0) − \frac{1}{2!}(x-0)^2 + \frac{0}{3!}(x-0)^3 + \frac{1}{4!}(x-0)^4 + ...$$

-Cleaning this up we get and approximation for cosine around 0
+Cleaning this up we get an approximation for cosine around 0

 $$cos(x) = 1 − \frac{x^2}{2!} + \frac{x^4}{4!} − ...$$

 This is how trigonometric, logarithmic and other functions can be converted into polynomials which can then be calculated using basic operators.
 This is how also how libraries implement them.

 ## Calculating derivatives

 In case you don't remember how to calculate the derivative of a function, here is a short guide.
 For a constant function, the derivative is 0.

 $$f(x) = c$$